hailex42/azure-network-protocols/README.md

 ![image](https://github.com/user-attachments/assets/15ff4751-9af5-4613-8a75-2e3c69e82488)

 <p>
-Create a Linux (Ubuntu) VM
+Create a Linux (Ubuntu) VM.

 While creating the VM, select the previously created Resource Group and Virtual Network—the Virtual Network MUST BE THE SAME.

 Authentication type: Username/Password

-Ensure both VMs are in the same Virtual Network / Subnet
+Ensure both VMs are in the same Virtual Network / Subnet.

 </p>
 <br />